MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/sdk-cli-tooling-changes.md

 There is a new program called **avdmanager** in the **tools/bin** folder of your Android SDK.
-This tool is used to maintain the AVDs for the Google Android Emulator.
+This tool is used to maintain the AVDs for the Android Emulator.
 For more information about using this tool, see [avdmanager](https://developer.android.com/studio/command-line/avdmanager.html).

 ### Downgrading